Pattern-Projects/blender-ucd-project/README.md

 In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
+###Bugs
+1. Home screen - large image fit changes by screen
+2. Need to add alt to images

 If this section grows too long, you may want to split it off into a separate file and link to it from here.